Mehrauli murder: Accused Poonawala taken to forensic lab to record voice sample | Law-Order

 Mehrauli murder accused Aaftab Amin Poonawala was on Monday taken to the Central Forensic Science Laboratory here to record his voice sample after police came across an audio clip in which he was purportedly heard fighting with Shraddha Walkar.

-According to sources, police got hold of the audio recording of a purported heated argument between Walkar and Poonawala while investigating the murder case.
+According to sources, police came across the audio recording of a purported heated argument between Walkar and Poonawala while investigating the murder case.

 The accused, currently lodged in Tihar Jail, was taken to the CFSL to record his voice sample and check if it matches with the male voice in the clip, they said.